 Incidents we experienced during our stay in room #204:

 As we did some reading/paper work in our room before retiring, the door latch began to gently move back and forth by itself.

-In Room 204, Tom had turned down the air conditioning before we went to bed as was our custom.
+In Room 204, Tom had turned down the air conditioning before we went to bed, as was our custom.

 When I became too hot and stirred a little in a semi conscious state, something cool would gently move across my forehead, cooling me down and putting me back to sleep!

 When we were packing up to move our stuff the next morning, I had put my little camera bag on the bed.
 I had left it in the room when we went down for breakfast.
 Before leaving, we did our usual idiot check to be sure we didn’t leave anything behind.
 We had already moved our stuff down to the car, when I noticed the camera wasn’t in the bag.
 I got the key from the desk and Tom went back up to the room to take a look.
-He immediately saw it in plain site sitting in the middle of the chair by the window.
+He immediately saw it in plain sight sitting in the middle of the chair by the window.
 The camera wasn’t in the chair when we had first left the room because we would’ve seen it.
 The maid hadn’t been in the room yet, so it must have been the entity of Anne returning the camera after she had looked at it.

-The Entity of the African American servant Cook who haunts the basement kitchen and restaurant area.
+The Entity of the African American Servant Cook who haunts the basement kitchen and restaurant area.

 She hates women.